• Skip to primary navigation

 You may have seen this lamp which I made for this office.
 It hangs right over the printer.
 It was a really easy DIY project and gives off a lovely cozy light.
 I desperately need a task lamp too.
 I've been waiting until this DIY corner desk was finished so that I could see how I would use the workspace.

 I'm also torn on whether to use a space-saving wall light or whether to buy a free-standing desk lamp.
-I think something like this would work really well in this room.
-The jury is still out on that one!
+I think something like this would work really well in this room but he jury is still out on that one!
 Whatever desk lamp I choose, it has to have a simple design.

 Blind for the roof window

-I love the light the roof window brings into this north-facing room.
-Sometimes though, the light is a bit too bright.
+I love the light the roof window brings into this north-facing room however, sometimes, the light is a bit too bright.

-I'd like to add a window blind to diffuse the light a little.
-That would also mean that I can do away with the screen protector I'm currently using over my monitor.
+I'd like to add a window blind to diffuse the light a little because that would also mean that I can do away with the screen protector I'm currently using over my monitor.

 Build a corner desk Project (Tick)

-At last, the biggest project in this room, 'build a corner desk' has been ticked off my list.
-This tiny office makeover is well on the way to being finished!
+Finally, the biggest project in this room, 'build a corner desk,' has been ticked off my list.
+Moreover, this tiny office makeover is well on the way to being finished!

 What do you think of it so far?
-Do you have any ideas or suggestions for the rest of the items on my list?
-If so, feel free to let me know in the comments below.
+Furthermore, do you have any ideas or suggestions for the rest of the items on my list?
+If so, please feel free to let me know in the comments below.

 UPDATE: See how I transformed this space into a modern rustic farmhouse-style home office for winter here.